 After being released by the officer or from jail, immediately contact an experienced DUI attorney

 The immediate steps after getting released by the officer or from jail is to immediately contact an attorney.
-The attorneys at Wolff Defense have over two decades of experience representing people accused of driving under the influence or other alcohol related traffic matters.
+The Seattle DUI attorneys at Aaron J Wolff Defense have over two decades of experience representing people accused of driving under the influence or other alcohol related traffic matters.
 We can be reached 24/7 at 206-504-2500.
 That said, while we hope you or a loved one is never in need of our assistance, we are always on-call and available for a free, confidential initial consultation.